-Wildorado ISD Gains Experience at Tri-State Fair and Rodeo
+Wildorado ISD gains experience at Tri-State Fair and Rodeo

-Students from Wildorado I.S.D.’s High School Ag Team took a trip to the Tri-State Fair & Rodeo hoping to take home some prizes for excellence in meat judging.
+AMARILLO, Texas (KAMR/KCIT) — Students from Wildorado ISD’s High School Ag Team took a trip to the Tri-State Fair & Rodeo hoping to take home some prizes for excellence in meat judging.

 The program is fairly new, only its third year.